estnltk/pyvabamorf/README.md

 python -m unittest discover pyvabamorf.test
 ```

-PyVabamorf should work with both Python 2.x and Python 3.x versions, although we have tested it
+PyVabamorf works with Python 2.7 and Python 3.4 versions.
+It might work with other versions as well, but we have not tested this.
-currently only with Python 2.7 and Python 3.3.

 A known bug related to multiprocessing in Windows for Python 2.7, that also fails in one of the unit tests:
 * http://stackoverflow.com/questions/16405687/python-2-7-on-windows-assert-main-name-not-in-sys-modules-main-name-for-all